Kungbib/openapc-se/statistics.md

 -   Linköping University
 -   Malmö University

-Four publishers have also supplied Open APC Sweden with data:
+A number of publishers have also supplied Open APC Sweden with data:

 -   Springer (within the Springer Compact offsetting agreement)
 -   Taylor & Francis